Jim89/domino-testing/write-up.md

 ## Overview

+I had two exercises to work on:

+* First, create a simple classifier with the Natural Language Tool Kit (`nltk`) in `Python` and deploy and API endpoint on the Domino platform to use that classifier for some simple text classification.
+* Secondly, create a Launcher on the platform that used let's a user upload a text file of numbers (one per line).
+The launcher uses `R` (and the `knitr` package) to create a simple `HTML` report with some summary statistics and a histogram of the numbers.

 Testing out the Domino platform has been great.
 It works really nicely and I was able to easily create two simple examples of things I can imagine using a lot.
 End-to-end these two exercises probably took only 2 hours to put together, starting from scratch and with no experience using Domino before.
+Writing this summary brings the total to about 3 hours.
+All-in-all a great product with some fantastic functionality.

-I think this is a testament to both the platform itself (the functionality seems pretty intuitive) as well as the very helpful [documentation](http://support.dominodatalab.com/hc/en-us).
+I think my ease-of-use experiences are a testament to both the platform (the functionality seems pretty intuitive) as well as the very helpful [documentation](http://support.dominodatalab.com/hc/en-us).

 As well as saving everything in a simple, public project on the Domino platform [here](https://trial.dominodatalab.com/u/Jim89/domino-testing/overview) I also created a small `GitHub` repository with my code in which lives [here](https://github.com/Jim89/domino-testing).

-I had two exercises that I worked on.
-First, create a simple classifier with the Natural Language Tool Kit (`nltk`) in `Python` and deploy and API endpoint on the Domino platform to use that classifier for some simple text classification.
-Secondly, I created a Launcher on the platform that used let's a user upload a text file of numbers (one per line) and then uses `R` (and the `knitr` package) to create a simple `HTML` report with some simple summary statistics and a histogram.

 ## `nltk` Text classification API